Coec0/tda367-JOKE/README.md

 ## Necessary (circular) dependencies
-A ciruclar dependency, which cannot be removed, exists within the code.
-The 'Screen' classes and 'Game' class is built like that in the used framework (LibGDX).
+One of the goals during development has been to minimize all kind of unnecessary dependencies, by analyzing with STAN.
+Sadly, one circular dependency cannot be removed since it has its roots in the framework itself (LibGDX).
+The affected classes are **Screen** and **Game**.
 More information about the unremovable (without breaking the game) dependency can be found [here](https://gamedev.stackexchange.com/questions/67232/how-to-remove-a-circular-dependency-as-pointed-out-in-a-libgdx-tutorial).

 ## Current flaws
 - UI is not particulary user friendly
+- The game descriptions in this readme should also be available as information in-game
+- Game has to be further balanced

+## Future goals
+- More balancing (high priority)
-- Not enough information about the game inside the game
+- Provide more information and help inside the game (high priority)
+- Clean up the User Interface (high/medium priority)
+- Add particle effects (medium priority)
+- Add sound effects (low priority)